rewanthtammana/sigstore-the-easy-way/guide/cosign/sign-and-verify-without-key.md

 ## Sign the artifact

-Keyless signing redirects to OIDC provider login page like Google, Github & Microsoft to sign the artifact.
+Keyless signing redirects to OIDC provider login pages like Google, Github & Microsoft to sign the artifact.
 We can have our own OIDC configured but to keep things simple, let's skip that.

 ```bash
 COSIGN_EXPERIMENTAL=1 cosign sign $IMAGE